jacksonrayhamilton/context-coloring/README.md

 shadowing.
 A rainbow can indicate excessive complexity.
 State change within a closure is easily monitored.

-By default, Context Coloring still highlights comments and strings syntactically.
+By default, context-coloring still highlights comments and strings syntactically.
 It is still easy to differentiate code from non-code, and strings cannot be confused for variables.